 RoSPA and the Child Accident Prevention Trust are both running national campaigns about the dangers of button batteries.
 They aim to make parents aware of the extreme dangers of these small unassuming batteries in order to raise awareness and save lives.

 The Child Accident Prevention Trust concerns button batteries – Where are yours? #BeBatteryAware.
 It is a campaign designed to encourage parents to know where lithium coin cell batteries are in their homes, as well as those in products and additionally, spare and ‘flat’ batteries.
 This is so they can keep them out of children’s reach and keep children safe.

-RoSPA reports: According to the National Capitol Poison Centre in the USA, there are around 3,500 incidents reported every year in the USA where swallowed batteries require urgent treatment.
-Australia sees four children a week admitted to hospital after swallowing batteries.
+RoSPA reports: According to the National Capitol Poison Centre in the USA, there are around 3,500 incidents every year in the USA where swallowed batteries require urgent treatment.
+Australia sees hospitals admitting four children a week after they had swallowed batteries.

 Great Ormond Street Hospital

 London based Great Ormond Street Hospital reported a rise in treating cases of children who had swallowed a button battery.
 Over a decade ago, cases were uncommon.
 In 2016, the hospital estimated it was treating one child per month.

 Who is most at risk?

 Sadly, according to the Child Accident Prevention Trust, at least two children a year have died as a result of swallowing lithium coin cell batteries in this country.

 Children most at risk are between 1 and 4 years, but younger and older children can also be at risk.